20 Large-leafed Indoor Plants that Make a Bold Statement in any Space

 Height: 8 ft

-Calathea orbifolia sometimes called Round-leaf Calathea is one of the popular Calathea Plants which bears large, round leaves whose surfaces is light-green with lighter-green variegation along the rib and margins and is a perfect stand alone plant.
+Calathea orbifolia sometimes called Round-leaf Calathea is one of the well-liked Calathea varieties, bearing large, round leaves whose surfaces is light-green with lighter-green variegation along the rib and margins.

-Calathea orbifolia is an easy-care Calathea plant which requires medium, indirect light and moderately moist, rich free-draining soil coupled with regular feeding during the growing season.
+Calathea orbifolia requires medium indirect light, warm and humid conditions, and moderately moist, rich, free-draining potting mix coupled with regular feeding in the growing season.

 8. Peace Lily